Skip to content

 Configuring agents

-After creating an agent from a preset, you can customise its model, permissions, tool access, and behaviour.
+After creating an agent from a preset, you can customise its model, permissions, tool access and behaviour.
 Right-click any agent in the sidebar and select Reconfigure to open the configuration modal.

-Effort level
+Effort Level

 Controls how deeply the agent reasons before responding: